Ashworth836/appacademy-projects/README.md

 ## Congratulations!

-You are now able to create one-to-many and many-to-many relationships in SQL!
+You are now able to create one-to-many and many-to-many relationships in SQL!# practice-for-week-10-sql-practice-create-related-tables